cassiepearson/cassiepearson.github.io/content/posts/NIST_SP_800-37.md

 To summarize figure 1:
 - Organization
-	- This level has a primary focus on governance and program-related risk management [1].
-This level encompasses activities critical to preparing the organization to execute the RMF [2].
-This is the level at which important decisions linked to the business objectives, system modernization, enterprise architecture, and resource allocation are made.
-The primary responsibilities at this level are to understand risk, assign roles, identify critical functions, and prioritize security requirements.
+	- This level focuses on governance and program-related risk management [1].
+Encompassing activities for preparing the organization to execute the RMF [2].
+Here, important decisions linked to the business objectives, system modernization, enterprise architecture, and resource allocation are made.
+The primary responsibilities are: to understand risk, to assign roles, to identify critical functions, and to prioritize security requirements.
 - Mission/Business Process
 	- This level focuses on the business or mission objectives.
-For example, defining the criticality of information flows between the organization and its partners [1].
-This tier is closely related to the level one, but focuses more on information flow, communication, and assigning task criticality.
+Such as defining the criticality of information flow between the organization and its partners [1].
+Although related to level one, the focus is information flow, communication, and assigning task criticality.
 - Information System
-	- This is the risk at the information technology level.
-This is where risk to physical and digital information becomes less organizational and more practical.
+	- This level defines the risk to information technology.
+Where risk to physical and digital information becomes less organizational and more practical.

-Communication of risks and priorities will flow down the diagram and incident reporting will flow up.
-Feedback is provided from the information system level up to the organization level.
+Communication of risks and priorities flow down the diagram.
+Incident reporting flows up.
+Feedback is provided from the information system level to the organization level.
 Ensuring every keyholder is up to date on the critical threats.
-New directives and priorities will flow down back to the information system level.
+New directives and priorities will flow down.
+Returning to the information system level.
 Once careful consideration of the reports and threat intelligence collected adn analyzed.

 Once a conceptualization of the framework is understood, stakeholders should execute the process.
 The NIST RMF isolates seven key steps to ensure that activities are successfully executed [2]:
 1. Prepare